jakob-bagterp/browserist/docs/user-guide/performance/headless.md

 ---
 title: How to Run Browsers in Headless Mode
-description: Learn how to run automated browsers in headless mode for improved performance and resource efficiency.
-With Browserist it's easy to configure Chrome, Firefox and Edge to run in the background.
+description: Learn how to automate browsers like Chrome, Firefox, Edge in headless mode for boosted performance and less resources.
+With Browserist, it's easy.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Performance